Setting up Express Checkout

 .

-If the value of attribute is not set to true
+If the value of attribute is set to false

 , any attempt of your customer to proceed to Express Checkout will trigger the consent-missing